tinybirdco/demo-audit-log/README.md

 $HOST/v0/tokens/
 ```

-You should receive a response like this one:
+You should receive a response similar to this:

 ```json
 {